Backlink analysis is one of the most effective ways to stay on top of your competitors and build a winning backlink strategy.

 No one signal tells you that a link is spammy.
 But there are some tell-tale signs you can use to identify toxic backlinks.

-Here are three of the most common:
+Here are three of the most commons.

 An example of this is when you target an English-speaking U.S. audience but have a lot of backlinks from sites with a .cn (China) country code.

-Look for signs like the name not making sense, domains that hint at offensive or NSFW content, or domains from niches that are unrelated to your website.
+Look for signs like the name not making sense, domains hinting at offensive or NSFW content, or domains from niches unrelated to your website.

 Look out for anchor text that is:

-NSFW or adult
+NSFW or adult.